jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.20 TopologicalStreamOrder
+#### 8.14.21 TopologicalStreamOrder

-Assigns each link in a stream network its topological order..
+Assigns each link in a stream network its topological order.

 *Parameters*: